looker-open-source/block-cortex-sap/README.md

 - **Reporting Dataset**: The deployed Cortex Data Foundation _REPORTING dataset where the SAP views reside within the GCP BigQuery project.

 - **ClientId/Constant**: The SAP Client number (mandt) the dashboards will utilize to display data.

+>   ❕ Required User Attributes

+- **Default Currency**: In the Looker User Profile, create and set the value of name = default_value_currency_required, label = "Default Value Currency Required" to the desired default currency.

+  NOTE - the dashboards will not load properly without the default currency set.
+Users may override this attribute in their preferred local currency.

 **(Optional)** Unhide additional dimensions and measure: Most dimensions and measures have been hidden to simplify reporting and data understanding.
 However should you find anything valuable missing, simply update the hidden parameters to No in the relevant views.